-Amidst the department store sales and barbecues that are now a hallmark of Memorial Day in the US, a fascinating origin story of this day for honoring the dead and the tradition of dining with them is has been forgotten by most.
+Amidst the department store sales and barbecues that are now a hallmark of Memorial Day in the US, one fascinating origin story of this day for honoring the dead and the tradition of dining with them has been forgotten by most.

 In the years following the American Civil War the act of decorating graves with flowers began on different days and different places around the South.
-The first formal act of memorialization of the dead took place in Charleston, South Carolina on May 1, 1865.
+One act of memorialization of the dead took place in Charleston, South Carolina on May 1, 1865.

 When the Union soldiers finally moved into Charleston, the remaining Confederates evacuated the city, leaving the newly freed behind.
-These former slaves and soldiers began organizing themselves among the ruins left them.
+These formerly enslaved people and soldiers began organizing themselves among the ruins left them.

 During the war, Confederate soldiers had converted the Washington Race Track into a jail for Union soldiers.
 Here, approximately 260 Union soldiers died from disease and exposure and were buried in a mass grave on the grounds.

-The few folks left in the American South that are familiar with the term “dinner on the ground” or “grounds,” and still practice it for the most part, typically and according to renowned folklorist and author, Alan Jabbour who has done extensive research on the subject, incorrectly associate its origins to be exclusively associated with church suppers, or picnic meals held in conjunction with Sunday church activities.
+Many folks in the American South are still familiar with the term “dinner on the ground” or “grounds,” and still practice it for the most part.
+According to renowned folklorist and author, Alan Jabbour who has done extensive research on the subject, incorrectly associate its origins to be exclusively associated with church suppers, or picnic meals held in conjunction with Sunday church activities.
 Jabbour acknowledges the term and its etymology is a matter of debate, but that “…it probably stems from the idea of a picnic-like communion on the ground at the cemetery.”
 He also points out that at this time most cemeteries were communal and not affiliated with a church.
 Jabbour says that people he interviewed during his research asserted “dinner on the ground” is the correct phrase.
 “It seems probable that the original sense of the phrase was a ‘dinner spread on the ground like a picnic’ in a cemetery.
 However, once people began building picnic tables and benches for dinners on the ground, the natural progression of the folk etymology moved away from its original origin and in modern minds became more associated with cemetery or church “grounds.”

 Dinners on the ground are of course, a social event, but they can also hold a unique spiritual aspect, with the reciting of prayers and singing.
 The meals are communal potlucks.
-Often ladies of the community are known for a particular dish that is their specialty and people in their community excitedly anticipate getting to eat these favored dishes.
-Tables are laden with fried chicken, green bean dishes, potatoes and there are many accounts of a very unique cake, typically associated with weddings, the stack cake.
+Often ladies of the community are known for a particular dish that is their specialty and people in their community excitedly anticipate getting to eat these favored dishes at the event.
+Tables are laden with fried chicken, green bean dishes, potatoes, and there are many accounts of a very unique cake, typically associated with weddings – the stack cake.
 This cake looks like a tall stack of pancakes with an apple butter type spread in between each layer.
-In areas with poor families, each member would help out by making and bringing a single layer of the cake which would be assembled into a single stack.
+In areas with large or disadvantaged families, each member would be expected to contribute a single layer of the cake which would be assembled into a single stack.

-The history of Memorial Day is such a beautiful part of history and should be remembered and honored far more than it is.
+This bit of Memorial Day history should be remembered and honored far more than it is.
 A perfect reading to put into practice for everyone on this day is Frederick Douglass’ speech, “The Unknown Loyal Dead” delivered at Arlington National Cemetery in 1871.
 The tradition of dining with our dead is a lost art and one I hope you, too, will be inspired to bring back.